Welcome to the Worldwide Greathead family my One-Name Study - Person Page 547

 The 2nd Battalion was among the first infantry units raised for the Australian Imperial Force (AIF) during the First World War.
 Like the 1st, 3rd and 4th Battalions it was recruited for New South Wales and, together with these battalions formed the 1st Brigade.
 The battalions were raised within a fortnight of the declaration of war in August 1914 and embarked just two months later.
 After a brief stop in Albany, Western Australia, the battalion proceeded to Egypt, arriving on 2 December.
 The battalion took part in the ANZAC landing on 25 April 1915 as part of the second and third waves, and was led by Lieutenant Colonel G F Braund, who was killed in action nine days later.
 On 6 August, the 1st Brigade led the charge at Lone Pine (Alfred first arrived at Gallipoli the following day).
 Among the dead was the commander of the 2nd Battalion, Lieutenant Colonel R Scobie, killed during a Turkish counter attack.
 The battalion served at ANZAC until the evacuation in December 1915.
 After the withdrawal from Gallipoli, the battalion returned to Egypt.
 In March 1916, it sailed for France and the Western Front.

 The 54th Battalion was raised in Egypt on 16 February as part of the "doubling" of the AIF. half of its recruits were Gallipoli veterans from the 2nd Battalion, and the other half, fresh reinforcements from Australia.
 Reflecting the composition of the 2nd, the 54th was predominantly composed of men from New South Wales.
 The battalion became part of the 14th Brigade of the 5th Australian Division.
 Moving to France in June 1916, the 54th fought its first major battle on the Western Front at Fromelles, on 19 July.
 It was a disaster.
 The 54th was part of the initial assault and suffered casualties equivalent to 65% of its fighting strength.
 Luckily Alfred had transferred to the Artillery prior to his arrival in France.
-Casualty rates among the 5th Division were similarly high, but despite these losses it continued to man the front in the Fromelles sector for a further two months.1,4,5 Alfred appeared in 1930 in the Australian electoral rolls as living in Merriwa, Robertson, New South Wales and working as a labourer.6 He died on 6 May 1974 in District Hospital, Gosford, New South Wales, Australia, aged 77.2,7
+Casualty rates among the 5th Division were similarly high, but despite these losses it continued to man the front in the Fromelles sector for a further two months.1,4,5 Alfred appeared in 1930 in the Australian electoral rolls as living in Merriwa, Robertson, New South Wales and working as a labourer.6 Alfred died on 6 May 1974 in District Hospital, Gosford, New South Wales, Australia, aged 77.2,7

 Sources of Information

-1. [S40000] Www.aif.adfa.edu.au.
+1. [S40000] Website www.aif.adfa.edu.au.

 2. [S13726] Emails between Jamie Smith and Jan Cooper from 23 April 2006.

-3. [S40000] http://www.bdm.nsw.gov.au/familyHistory/search.htm - Registration number 32496/1896.
+3. [S40000] Website http://www.bdm.nsw.gov.au/familyHistory/search.htm - Registration number 32496/1896.

 4. [S13726] Emails between Jamie Smith and Jan Cooper from 23 April 2006 Information from Australian war memorial.

-5. [S40000] http://naa.gov.au/the_collection/recordsearch.html
+5. [S40000] Website http://naa.gov.au/the_collection/recordsearch.html

 6. [S7] Ancestry.com - Australian electoral rolls.

-7. [S40000] http://www.bdm.nsw.gov.au/familyHistory/search.htm - Registration number 49914/1974.
+7. [S40000] Website http://www.bdm.nsw.gov.au/familyHistory/search.htm - Registration number 49914/1974.

 William Arthur Greethead1